Difference Between IPS and IAS

 IPS training is more rigorous and involves physical training and law enforcement activities.
-Although a medical exam is common for both, IPS officers also need to meet certain physical requirements like height, weight, etc. The top-ranking candidate in training is rewarded the Prime Minister's Baton.
+Although a medical exam is common for both, IPS officers must also meet certain physical requirements like height, weight, etc. The top-ranking candidate in training is rewarded the Prime Minister's Baton.
 Training of IPS officers is held at Sardar Vallabhbhai Patel National Police Academy, Hyderabad, Telangana.

-IAS officer vs IPS officer Promotion
+IAS vs IPS Promotion

+The diligent Officers are entitled to be promoted to higher roles and responsibilities.
 The highest promotions for an IAS officer in India are:

 - Appointment as a Cabinet Secretary for which only one IAS officer is appointed.